kuglimon/dotfiles/README.md

 # Requirements

-The scripts have only been tested using ZSH.
-They might work on other shells but I not been tested it.
+* zsh
+* mac or arch linux

 # Architecture

 After trying bunch of different options for provisioning dotfiles I returned back to just plain old shell scripting.

 Trying to remember how `rcrc` worked and having it installed was not worth it.
 You rarely have to install these from scratch and when you do, you won't remember what the hell you did 4 years ago.
 Same goes for crap like Ansible, you'll just fight outdated libraries and try to get system Python to work.
 All this to make a couple of symlinks.
 You'll rarely come back and update libraries for a project like this.

 Some rules for configuration: